This post will cover the basics of interactive maps using Vue.js and Leaflet.

 <script src="[https://unpkg.com/leaflet@1.2.0/dist/leaflet.js](https://unpkg.com/leaflet@1.2.0/dist/leaflet.js)"></script>

 All libraries are now loaded!
 We can begin coding our app.
-Again, in the <body>
+Again, in the body section, above the two script tags, create a div like so.

 <div id="app" class="container">